musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

 The **[Sensor](https://argoproj.github.io/argo-events/concepts/sensor/)**  defines a set of event dependencies (inputs) and triggers (outputs).
 It listens to events on the eventbus and acts as an event dependency manager to resolve and execute the triggers.
 A dependency is an event the sensor is waiting to happen.
 Based on the platform capabilities we described in **[Part 1](https://musana.engineering/platform-engineering-on-k8s-part1/)**, we are going to create the following Sensor resources in Argo Events.

 - ### Compute Provisioning Sensor
-This sensor listens for events from the **/compute** webhook endpoint and triggers an Argo Workflow named **compute-provision**.
-The workflow executes a series of steps to provision the requested infrastructure resources using Terraform.
+This **compute-provision-sensor** listens for events from the **/compute** webhook endpoint and triggers an Argo Workflow named **compute-provision-workflow**.
+The workflow executes a series of steps to provision the requested resources using Terraform.

 {% highlight javascript %}
 apiVersion: argoproj.io/v1alpha1
 kind: Sensor
 metadata:
-  name: sensor-compute
+  name: compute-provision-sensor
   namespace: argo-events
 spec:
   eventBusName: eventbus-main